 Look for proof of great customer service

-Cheap car insurance won’t mean much if you’re stuck waiting hours for help.
+Cheap car insurance won’t mean much if you’re stuck waiting on the phone for help.
 Look beyond the price tags by reading customer reviews and asking friends and neighbors about their experience.
 Companies that are quick to answer questions and help with claims might be worth paying a bit more for, even for minimum-coverage car insurance.

 Ask for car insurance discounts